ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 ### Dependent Specifications

-Many other documents make use of NTP's data formats ({{RFC5905}} Section 6) for representing time, notably for media and packet timestamp measurements.
+Many other documents make use of NTP's data formats ({{RFC5905}} Section 6) for representing time, notably for media and packet timestamp measurements, such as SDP {{RFC4566}} and STAMP {{RFC8762}}.
 Any changes to the data formats should consider the potential implementation complexity that may be incurred.

 ## Extensibility